 In the first year of trading, many companies have to prepare two Company Tax Returns because their annual accounts cover more than 12 months.
 In such instances, one tax return should be prepared for the first 12 months and a second return should be prepared for the additional period in the accounts.

-These returns must be filed together, along with one set of full statutory accounts.
+These returns must be filed together, along with one set of full annual accounts.
 Thereafter, a company’s accounting periods and financial years should align, unless deliberate changes are made to either of these dates.

 How to register a company for Corporation Tax